 - Business VIP ($49 a month)

 As we mentioned in our Wix pricing review, most users should be perfectly fine with the Combo plan, unless you want to set up an online store.
 It has all the features you need and lets you use a custom domain name.
-For ecommerce sites the best plan is Business Basic.
+For ecommerce sites the best plan is either Business Basic or Business Unlimited, depending on your feature needs.
 It’s also worth noting that for paid plans there is a 14-days money-back guarantee.

 The Squarespace pricing is much more straightforward.
 There are only 4 plans, which you can purchase monthly or yearly.
 These include:

 - Personal ($12 a month)